markmemayank/user-counter/README.md

 Display the count of Administrator, Contributor, Author, Editor & Subscribers

+This plugin is open for transaltion as well : https://translate.wordpress.org/projects/wp-plugins/user-role-counter/

 == Description ==
 This plugin helps you to see the count of Administrator, Contributor, Author, Editor & Subscribers at a glance in your WordPress Dashboard in form of a widget